Changissnz/goals/README.md

 as harmful effects eliciting from
 the apparatus after it has morphed
 from a security to an insecurity
-apparatus, is then prone to less
+apparatus against them, is then
-than objective measures due to
+prone to less than objective measures
-differing opinions from those
+due to differing opinions from those
 that live and think by different
 views and have different labels
 assigned to them by the apparatus